Skip to content

 She didn’t seem particularly happy with all of this attention, and I only then realized the implication of being one of the few people still alive subjected to this practice.

 Imagine all the attention you would get if something like this happened.
 Now, coupled with the fact that she’s very old and most people who visit her are tourists who don’t have much empathy or respect for her feelings, I started feeling sad.
+I patiently waited for the small crowd to leave and politely asked if I could take some pictures.

 After taking a few pictures together, I greeted her and left, ready to find the next woman in another village nearby.

-Li Wenshi 李文仕
+Li Wenshi (李文仕)

 Mindful of this first meeting, I was ready to meet the second woman.
 I had no idea I would see Li Wenshi, the celebrity of the whole Dulong Valley.

 Born in 1947, Wenshi was thrilled to meet a foreigner, and she looked extremely interested in how tall I was and how white my skin was.
-Chinese people, just like most Asians, associate whiter skin with beauty and darker/tanned skin with poverty because historically (just like it happened in Europe in the past), only people who worked in the fields had to spend long hours under the sun.
+Chinese people, just like most Asians, associate whiter skin with beauty and darker/tanned skin with poverty because, historically, just like it happened in Europe in the past, only people who worked in the fields had to spend long hours under the sun.
 Little did she know how much people spend in the West to get tanned…

-With the help of her daughter, I had the chance to ask a few questions that I had on my mind for a long time.
+With the help of her daughter, I had the chance to ask a few questions that I had had on my mind for a long time.

 “I was 13 years old when I got tattooed, and it was extremely painful.
 My face was burning and was all swollen for three days!”
 Wenshi told me with a big smile on her face.